kyonides/hiddenchest_linux/ReadMe.txt

 h*anyotherwidth or h*anyotherwidth*.exe
   Possible resolutions 800*608, 960*736, 1088*608, 1280*768, 1680*1050 and 1920*1080
-  Includes extra buttons not found in vanilla RGSS games ClickableWidget.rb
+  Includes extra buttons not found in vanilla RGSS games Now the executable's filename lets the engine determine which INI file it should open to setup all of the basic values it needs to run properly.
+ClickableWidget.rb
 ClickableSprite.rb
 ClickableWindow.rb